-Homework: Homework is comprised of playing assignments based on the combo music and individual needs.
+Homework: Homework is comprised of playing assignments based on the ensemble music and individual needs.

 Student Requirements: Punctual attendance and desire to learn and improve.
 Acoustic piano, drumset, and amp are provided, all other students supply their instrument.

 Important Note Regarding Combo Placement: Jazz Night School is dedicated to finding the best learning experience for everyone involved.
 Some of the criteria we consider in determining combo placements include: matching ability levels within groups, compatibility of individuals in the groups (students and instructors), allowing the highest number of students to participate, student availability, and date of registration.
 Despite our best efforts, there is always a chance that an individual may not be able to be placed in a combo.

 This is a 10 week course meeting in person once a week for 90 minutes.

 Beginning, intermediate, or advanced